Middle School

 Service Learning is an indispensable component of the IB education and is another key element in establishing classrooms without walls.
 In order to complete the MYP program, the students need to design and implement projects that identify a need in their local, national and global communities and serve them without gaining a personal profit.
 These service projects/ activities can be completed in the form of research, advocacy, direct service or indirect service.
 Engaging in these projects from an early age helps students develop into responsible and compassionate individuals who are committed to making a positive difference in the world they live in.

-Some of the projects AIS is currently involved are:
+Some of the projects AIS have completed in the past are:

 The Middle Years Program for Parents